Are All Layers Created Equal?: Introduction

 Generalization is a fundamental theoretical question in machine learning.
 The recent observation that big neural networks can fit random labels on the training set \citep{zhang2016understanding} makes it difficult to apply classical learning theoretic results based on uniform convergence over the hypothesis space.
 One approach to get around this issue is to show that, while the space of neural networks of a given architecture is huge, gradient-based learning on ``well behaved'' tasks leads to relatively ``simple'' models.
-More recent research focuses on the analysis of the post-training complexity metrics such as \emph{norm}, \emph{margin}, \emph{robustness}, \emph{flatness}, or \emph{compressibility} of the learned model in contrast to the pre-training \emph{capacity} of the entire hypothesis space.
-This line of work resulted in improved generalization bounds for deep neural networks \citep[e.g.][]{Dziugaite2016-bi,kawaguchi2017generalization, bartlett2017spectrally, Neyshabur2018-zn, neyshabur2017exploring, liang2017fisher,Arora2018-ou,Zhou2019-ii}.
-This work provides further empirical evidence and alludes to more fine-grained analysis.
-We show that the layers in a deep network are not homogeneous in the role they play at representing a predictor.
+More recent research focuses on the analysis of the post-training complexity metrics such as \emph{norm}, \emph{margin}, \emph{robustness}, or \emph{flatness} of the learned model in contrast to the pre-training \emph{capacity} of the entire hypothesis space.
+This line of work obtained sharper generalization bounds for for neural networks \citep[e.g.][]{kawaguchi2017generalization, bartlett2017spectrally, neyshabur2017exploring, liang2017fisher}.
+In another line of work, Belkin et al. show that overparameterization and perfectly fitting the training set (i.e. \emph{interpolation}) is not an issue for generalization \citep[e.g.][]{belkin2018reconciling, belkin2018overfitting, belkin2018understand, azizan2019stochastic}.
+Further more, they argue that even norm-based generalization bounds could become non-informative in the regime of interpolation.
+Our work provides further empirical evidence and alludes to more fine-grained analysis.
+We propose that the layers in a deep network are not homogeneous in the role they play at representing a predictor.
 Some layers are \critical to forming good predictions while others are \robust as they are fairly insensitive to the assignment of their weights during training.
 Thus, depending on the capacity of the network and the complexity of the target function, gradient-based trained networks conserve the complexity by not using excess capacity.